agl320/Archive-Platformer-Game/README.md

 # archive-unity-game
-Old Unity game I made in 2019.
+Old Unity game I made in high-school back in 2019.
 All assets were created by me.
 Features:
 - Local multiplayer
 - Multiple weapons with varying attributes